pi-pa/perspectivist_toxicity_data/README.md

 The text from the Toxic Comment Classification Challenge which was classified

 #### Annotators not toxic
-The annotator ids of the annotators who labelled the text as not toxic / offensive
+The annotator ids of the annotators who labelled the text as not toxic / not offensive

 #### Annotators insult
 The annotator ids of the annotators who labelled the text to be an insult